Polling officials work inside the polling place, issuing votes and assisting electors.

 These offers are to be sent out progressively, so if you haven't received an offer yet that does not mean you won't be offered employment over coming weeks.
-The majority of offers for employment on by-election Day (December 2, 2017) are sent out by mid-November 2017.
+The majority of offers for employment on by-election Day (March 17, 2018) are sent out by early March 2018.

 As the AEC runs an ongoing election recruiting process, there is no fixed date by which you'll know if your application is successful.

 Yes.
 As part of the Registration of Interest process through AEC Employment you will be asked to nominate your preferred location and timing of employment (e.g. by-election Day only or throughout the election period).
 As part of this process you can also nominate for a specific position, but the AEC does not guarantee you will be offered your nominated position.

 As part of the application process (submitting a Registration of Interest) you will need to provide your Tax File Number, preferred superannuation account details and preferred bank account details so we can pay you.

 If you are required to undergo a character check (see below) you may need to supply additional information.

 Some temporary employees may be required to undertake a character clearance check.
 This involves agreeing to have a police record check into your background.

 Please be aware if you are required to undergo a character check you will receive an email from Equifax, who are carrying out this process on behalf of the AEC, providing instructions on how to complete the process through an online portal.
 Please read these instructions carefully before proceeding with the check.

 You will have access to drinking water at your AEC work location, but other food and drinks are not supplied.
 Also be aware you might not be based near a shop or café – so make sure you bring enough food and drink to see you through your shift.